 Small and Portable

 Laser printers tend to be large and bulky machines that only print full sheets of labels.
 They also require a computer as a terminal.
 Thermal-transfer printers, however, are about one-third of the size of the average laser printer, making them lightweight and portable.
 They can be linked to a computer via wireless connectivity (e.g. Bluetooth or Wi-Fi) or used as standalone printers, allowing you to design your labels using the interface associated with the printer.
-Their portability also permits them to be shared across several labs or departments.
+The portability of this label printing system also permits them to be shared across several labs or departments.

 Because thermal-transfer labels come in rolls, you can print the exact number of labels that you need without using more materials than required.
 Laser printing is only available in sheet format, so you either need to use the entire sheet of labels or risk jamming your printer when you use the sheet a second or third time, potentially halting the entire process.